LiliyaSm/CS50-project3/README.md

 * models.py - the models to work with data and database;
 * view.py module - the views for orders app.

+In all directories:
+* apps.py - defines basic configuration settings

 Technologies:
 1. Python 3.7
 2. Django 2.1.5